CPNS offers 2, 3, and 4 days-a-week core programs. Click here for more on class schedules, age eligibility and fees.

 While your child plays, our teachers will gently guide their growth and development, allowing them to learn all they need to know to succeed in kindergarten and beyond.
 On your workday you will have the opportunity to observe your child as he/she navigates our campus and tries out different activities.

-Indoors he may choose one or all activities in these rooms:
+Indoors they may choose one or all activities in these rooms:

 All these activities offer your child a time and place to practice her fine and large motor skills, self expression, problem solving skills, decision making, time management, social skills, negotiation, effective communication, etc.